Where History and Entertainment Meet!™

 Tickets May Be Picked Up At The Ticket Window, The Night Of The Show

 Harmony, rhythm and fun is what Iowa State’s A Cappella group, Shy of a Dozen, does every time they perform.
-Comprised of 11 men, this group performs on campus, around Iowa and the country.
+Comprised of "less than a dozen", this group performs on campus, around Iowa and the country.

 "The group started in the year 2000,” Said Grant Luther, who is the student leader and sings bass in the group.